jonnor/ESC-CNN-microcontroller/report/report.md

 ![Performance of existing CNN models using log-mel features on Urbansound8k dataset.
 Green region shows the region which satisfies our model requirements.\label{existing-models-perf}](./plots/urbansound8k-existing-models-logmel.png)
+`FIXME: plot is clipping text at bottom and top, need more margins`

 ### Compared models

-SB-CNN and LD-CNN are the two candidates for a baseline model, being the only two that are close to the desired performance characteristic.
+SB-CNN and LD-CNN are the two best candidates for a baseline model, being the only two that are close to the desired performance characteristic.
-SB-CNN also utilizes a CNN architecture similar to the literature on efficient CNN models, with small uniformly sized kernels followed by max pooling.
+SB-CNN utilizes a CNN architecture similar to the literature on efficient CNN models, with small uniformly sized kernels (5x5) followed by max pooling.
-LD-CNN on the other hand uses full-height layers in the start, and has already been optimized but without reaching fully the performance needed.
+LD-CNN on the other hand uses less conventional full-height layers in the start, with two heads that take both mel-spectrogram and delta-melspectrogram as inputs.
+This requires twice as much RAM as a single input, and the convolutions in the CNN should be able to learn delta-type features if needed.
-For these reasons SB-CNN was used as the base architecture.
+For these reasons SB-CNN was used as the base architecture for experiments.

 \ref{existing-models-perf}

+The baseline model has a few minor modifications from the original SB-CNN model:

+Max pooling is 3x2 instead of 4x2.
+Without this change the layers become negative sized due to the reduced input feature size (60 mel filter bands instead of 128).
+Batch Normalization was added to each convolutional block.

-Would like to determine the effects of using more computationally efficient convolutional blocks, in particular depthwise-separable and spatially-separable.
+Would like to evaluate the effects of using more computationally efficient convolutional blocks, in particular depthwise-separable and spatially-separable convolutions.

+`TODO: table of models to test, parameters`
+`TODO: images of each compared architecture.
+Overall / convolutional blocks`

 Residual connections are not evaluated, as the networks are relatively shallow.
-Grouped convolutions are not evaluated, as they were only added to TensorFlow in April 2019[@TensorFlowGroupConvolutionPR], and are not supported by our version Keras and X-CUBE-AI.
+Grouped convolutions are not evaluated, as they were only added to TensorFlow very recently[@TensorFlowGroupConvolutionPR], and are not supported by our version of Keras and X-CUBE-AI.

-`TODO: images of RAM usage per layer`

-Some minor modifications was done to the SB-CNN model compared to original.
-The max pooling was changed from 4x2 to 3x2 to accomodate the reduced number of mel filter bands (60 instead of 128).
-Batch Normalization was also added.
+To get the RAM utilization within limits, striding is used as the downsampling strategy.
+Since the stride in Keras/Tensorflow must be uniform, 2x2 is used instead of 3x2.

+`TODO: write about RAM optimization in X-CUBE-AI`
 In the SB-CNN architecture X-CUBE-AI will fuse the layers Conv2D -> BN -> MaxPooling2D into a single operation.
 This drastically reduces RAM usage, from `TODO` to...
+`TODO: images of RAM usage per layer`

-Unfortunately this optimization is not implemented for depthwise-separable layers.
+Unfortunately this optimization is not implemented for all cases. (`FIXME: WHICH`)
-To get the RAM utilization within limits, striding is used as the downsampling strategy.
-Since the stride in Keras/Tensorflow must be uniform.

-`TODO: images of each compared architecture.
-Overall / convolutional blocks`

 Some other models were also attempted.